 alternative transportation and community sustainability.
 It also puts

-great emphasis on sidewalks, bike paths and lanes and public transit.
+great emphasis on sidewalks, bike paths and lanes and public transit.7.
+Being 45 minutes

 from central Denver allows one to live in a smaller community while having easy